toolleeo/cli-apps/README.md

 * [squeeze](https://github.com/aymericbeaumet/squeeze) - Enables to extract rich information from any text (raw, JSON, HTML, YAML, etc).
 * [teip](https://github.com/greymd/teip) - Select partial standard input and replace with the result of another command.
 * [tuc](https://github.com/riquito/tuc) - You want to cut on more than just a character, perhaps using negative indexes or format the selected fields as you want...
 Maybe you want to cut on lines (ever needed to drop first and last line?)...
 That's where tuc can help.
+* [Ultimate Plumber](https://github.com/akavel/up) - Helps to interactively and incrementally explore textual data in Linux, by making it easier to quickly build complex pipelines, thanks to a fast feedback loop.
 * [ydiff](https://github.com/ymattw/ydiff) - View colored, incremental diff.

 ## <a name="text-search"></a>Text search